EQ Safety Benchmark · Ikwe.ai

 What's actually happening

-Someone opens an AI app in the middle of a hard night.
-They say they're not okay.
+Someone says they're not okay.
 The AI responds warmly.
-It keeps asking questions.
-It sounds like it cares.
-It never once says: you need to talk to a real person.
+Keeps asking questions.
+Sounds like it cares.
+Never once says: you need to talk to a real person.
 The conversation goes on for an hour.
-The person feels heard — and worse.
+The person feels heard, and worse.

 What should happen

-The AI recognizes the signals early.
-It de-escalates instead of going deeper.
-It knows when it's out of its lane.
-It points the person toward real help — at the right moment, not too late.
+The AI recognizes the signal early.
+De-escalates instead of going deeper.
+Knows when it's out of its lane.
+Points to real help at the right moment.
 The conversation ends with the person more stable than when they started.

 The gap